 The Thorax & Pelvis – using the Integrated Systems Model

 Note: This course can be offered as:

 2. 2 day lecture/demonstration course (suitable for large group conferences).
 No pre-course prep or post-course online support is provided with this format.
 All lectures will be presented and one model will be used for demonstration throughout the 2 day course.

 Do you see patients with recurrent problems and, in the face of limited evidence, question if you are being the most effective you can be in your approach to treatment?
-Do you know how to determine if the thorax, lumbar spine and/or pelvis (essentially the trunk) is playing a role in the clinical presentation and if so what to do or where to begin treatment?
+Do you know how to determine if the thorax, pelvis or hip is playing the primary role in the clinical presentation and if so what to do or where to begin treatment?